 Effects of Snorting Heroin

-Because heroin is a street drug, you can never trust that it’s entirely pure.
+Because heroin is a street drug, you can never trust that it’s pure.
 Although it’s made from morphine, a natural substance, it often contains additives and traces of other drugs like fentanyl.
 These can be harmful whether you snort, smoke, or inject heroin.
 Snorting heroin can cause damage to the nasal passages and respiratory system.
 Long-term use can cause several serious health complications.

 Health problems associated with snorting include: